 “According to Daniel Reid, author of The Tao of Detox, magnesium sulfate, commonly known as Epsom salts, is rapidly excreted through the kidneys and therefore difficult to assimilate.
 This would explain in part why the effects from Epsom salt baths do not last long and why you need more magnesium sulfate in a bath than magnesium chloride to get similar results.
 Magnesium chloride is easily assimilated and metabolized in the human body.
-However, Epsom salts are used specifically by parents of children with autism because of the sulfate, which they are usually deficient in , sulfate is also crucial to the body and is wasted in the urine of autistic children.
+However, Epsom salts are used specifically by parents of children with autism because of the sulfate, which they are usually deficient in, sulfate is also crucial to the body and is wasted in the urine of autistic children.

 For purposes of cellular detoxification and tissue purification, the most effective form of magnesium is magnesium chloride, which has a strong excretory effect on toxins and stagnant energies stuck in the tissues of the body, drawing them out through the pores of the skin.
 This is a powerful hydrotherapy that draws toxins from the tissues, replenishes the “vital fluid” of the cells and restores cellular magnesium to optimum levels.
-Magnesium Chloride is environmentally safe, and is used around vegetation and in agriculture.
-It is not irritating to the skin at lower concentrations, and is less toxic than common table salt.
+Magnesium Chloride is environmentally safe and is used around vegetation and in agriculture.
+It is not irritating to the skin at lower concentrations and is less toxic than common table salt.

 Magnesium Chloride solution was not only harmless for tissues, but it had also a great effect over leucocytic activity and phagocytosis; so it was perfect for external wounds treatment.

-Dr. Jean Durlach et al, at the Université P. et M. Curie, Paris, wrote a paper about the relative toxicities between magnesium sulfate and magnesium chloride.
-They write, “The reason of the toxicity of magnesium pharmacological doses of magnesium using the sulfate anion rather than the chloride anion may perhaps arise from the respective chemical structures of both the two magnesium salts.
+Dr Jean Durlach et al, at the Université P. et M. Curie, Paris, wrote a paper about the relative toxicities between magnesium sulfate and magnesium chloride.
+They write, “The reason for the toxicity of magnesium pharmacological doses of magnesium using the sulfate anion rather than the chloride anion may perhaps arise from the respective chemical structures of both the two magnesium salts.
 Chemically, both MgSO4 and MgCl2 are hexa-aqueous complexes.
 However MgCl2 crystals consist of dianions with magnesium coordinated to the six water molecules as a complex, [Mg(H2O)6]2+ and two independent chloride anions, Cl-.
 In MgSO4, a seventh water molecule is associated with the sulphate anion, [Mg(H2O)6]2 +[SO4.
 H2O].
-Consequently, the more hydrated MgSO4 molecule may have chemical interactions with paracellular components, rather than with cellular components, presumably potentiating toxic manifestations while reducing therapeutic effect.”
+Consequently, the more hydrated MgSO4 molecule may have chemical interactions with paracellular components, rather than with cellular components, presumably potentiating toxic manifestations while reducing the therapeutic effect.”

 MgSO4 is not always the appropriate salt in clinical therapeutics.
 MgCl2 seems the better anion-cation association to be used in many clinical and pharmacological indications.
-Dr. Jean Durlach et al
+Dr Jean Durlach et al

 Magnesium sulfate is a chemical compound containing magnesium and sulfate, with the formula MgSO4.
-In its hydrated form the pH is 6.0 (5.5 to 7.0).
+In its hydrated form, the pH is 6.0 (5.5 to 7.0).
 It is often encountered as the heptahydrate, MgSO4·7H2O, commonly called Epsom salts.
 Anhydrous magnesium sulfate is used as a drying agent.
 Since the anhydrous form is hygroscopic (readily absorbs water from the air) and therefore harder to weigh accurately, the hydrate is often preferred when preparing solutions, for example in medical preparations.
 Epsom salts have traditionally been used as a component of bath salts.

 Magnesium Research.
 Volume 18, Number 3, 187-92, September 2005, original article”